 Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 Quartz and quartzite may sound alike, but their differences are critical when it comes to cleaning, care, and restoration.
-One is natural, the other engineered — and misunderstanding which you have can lead to costly mistakes.
+One is natural stone, the other engineered — and misunderstanding which you have can lead to costly mistakes.

-At Rose Restoration, we help homeowners and property managers identify their surfaces and provide the right care for each.
-Here’s how to tell them apart — and what that means for maintenance and repair.
+At Rose Restoration, we help homeowners and property managers identify their surfaces and deliver the right countertop restoration approach for each.
+Here’s how to tell them apart — and what that means for ongoing maintenance, sealing, and repair.

 FeatureQuartziteQuartz